msh9/codinginthetrenches.com/content/post/2014-05-26-time-zone-correct-client-side-date-and-time-display.md

   - web services

 ---
 Today’s post one covers one approach for displaying the correct timezone adjusted date and time in a web application.
-A common example for the problem being addressed is user A located in London, UK uploads a file to a center server located in New York City, US and then user B located in Seoul, SK views the file.
+A common example for the problem being addressed is user A located in London, UK uploads a file to a central server located in New York City, US and then user B located in Seoul, SK views the file.
 When user B attempts to download the file we would like show the user when the file was uploaded in his or her current time zone.

 <!--more-->